 - May lack high-end clarity

 VCA Compressor Examples

 Before we wrap things up, it’s always a great idea to consider some examples.
-Let’s have a look at 5 different VCA compressors to help solidify our understanding of this type of compression.
+Let’s look at 5 different VCA compressors to help solidify our understanding of this type of compression.

 In this section, we’ll discuss:

 - 500 Series VCA compressor: Shadow Hills Dual Vandergraph (link to check the price at Sweetwater)

 - 19″ rack unit VCA compressor: Solid State Logic XLogic G Series Compressor (link to check the price at B&H Photo/Video)